Is Having No Motivation To Do Anything A Sign Of A Mental Health Condition?

 Chronic stress and its impact

-Chronic stress can lead to a lack of motivation or mental burnout, which can have symptoms similar to depression.
+Chronic stress can lead to a feeling of no motivation or mental burnout, which can have symptoms similar to depression.
 If you’re feeling overwhelmed by stress, the following lifestyle changes and self-improvement activities may be beneficial to you:

 • Eat Healthy: Avoid a poor diet and focus on eating foods high in omega-3, fish oil, antioxidants, and vitamins, including leafy greens, fish, and berries.